BCLab-UNM/Swarmathon-Robot/Competition Rules.md

     - Teams may not communicate with their robots in any way during the competition.
 All robot actions must be autonomous.

     - The robots used for the competition will be physically identical to the 3 robots provided to each team.

+    - If robot-robot communication is required, all communication must be done via ROS topics and the ROS master.
+Robots will not be aware of each other's hostnames or IP addresses, but rather only the hostname and IP of the ROS master.

 - During each period

     - Each team’s code will be uploaded to the robots before each period.

-    - At the beginning of each period, each team’s robots will be placed close to the center of the arena and turned on.
+    - At the beginning of each period, each team’s robots will be placed **roughly** 50 cm from the edge of the collection zone and **roughly** equidistant from one another, then turned on.
+Teams should **not** expect any robot to be placed in any specific position or orientation, nor should they expect the arena itself to be oriented in any specific direction.

+    - Each robot should be prepared to receive a start signal in form of the published value ```2``` on the ```/robotName/currentMode``` topic, as well as a stop signal in the form of the published value ```1``` on the same topic (identical to the autonomous/manual radio button functionality in the GUI).

     - Robots that collide with one another in the Physical Competition and become stuck will be separated and placed nearby their original locations by line judges.
 No intervention will occur in the Virtual competition.